First Time User? Sign Up Now

 Also, skin all over the body is reddened, itchy, peeling, and painful.
 There may also be patches, plaques, or tumors on the skin.
 It is not known if Sézary syndrome is an advanced form of mycosis fungoides or a separate disease.

-Tests that examine the skin and blood are used to detect (find) and diagnose mycosis fungoides and Sézary syndrome.
+Tests that examine the skin and blood are used to diagnose mycosis fungoides and Sézary syndrome.

 The following tests and procedures may be used: